 Audience Characteristics of Beatles vs Rolling Stones Fans in the United States

 With the Stones kicking off a U.S. tour in April, I decided to take an in-depth look at the audience characteristics of Beatles vs Rolling Stones fans in the United States, and what makes them both tick.
 Although there are some similarities, below are some notable examples of how the audience characteristics differ:

 While some findings gave me a chuckle — Stones fans prefer Ruby Tuesday restaurant (named after the Stones song 😋) — other results were pretty darn accurate.
 If I worked for any brand that’s favored by Stones fans, I’d be thinking about audience characteristics and how and where to reach every fan — especially with the tour coming up.

-If you need a hint, you might find me at MetLife Stadium in June, in my Nike sneakers, occasionally checking the score to the Yankees game, thinking about becoming a Chevy owner again, drinking a Snapple, followed by another drink that isn’t on this list 😉
+If you need a hint, you might find me at MetLife Stadium this summer, in my Nike sneakers, occasionally checking the score to the Yankees game, thinking about becoming a Chevy owner again, drinking a Snapple, followed by another drink that isn’t on this list 😉